 6.3.1.1 Reference signals for NR Carrier Phase Positioning

 Existing DL PRS and UL SRS for positioning can be re-used as the reference signals to enable positioning based on NR carrier phase measurements for both UE-based and UE-assisted positioning.
-Whether to consider enhancements of the existing DL PRS and UL SRS for better positioning performance is to be studied further.
+Whether to consider enhancements of the existing DL PRS and UL SRS for better positioning performance can be considered further.
 Note that the use of MIMO SRS for positioning purpose is transparent to UE.

 6.3.1.2 Physical layer measurements for NR carrier phase positioning